1997 Indianapolis 500: Tuesday May 13

-Arie Luyendyk sat out practice for the day, and would not come back on track until Bump Day practice, which he would also led.
-Ten drivers turned their fastest laps of the month, including Buddy Lazier, who led the speed chart, and Billy Boat, the fastest of the non-qualified cars at over 214 mph, 4 miles per hour faster than the others, including Dennis Vitolo, who blew an engine before getting up to speed.
+Ten drivers turned their fastest laps of the month, including Buddy Lazier, who led the speed chart, and Billy Boat, the fastest of the non-qualified cars.
+At over 214 mph, Boat was four miles per hour faster than the others, including Dennis Vitolo, who blew an engine before getting up to speed.

 A. J. Foyt conceded defeat in his intentions to bring John Andretti as a driver, as his NASCAR commitment with Cale Yarborough would not provide enough travel time to make it to the Coca-Cola 600.
 Johnny O'Connell was named to replace Scott Sharp in the #1 car, and PDM Racing confirmed Tyce Carlson to replace the injured John Paul Jr. in the #18 car.
-Carlson had run two races with the team in 1996, and had intended to make the Indy 500 in the #28 until Mark Dismore's deal was arranged in late April.
+Carlson had run two races with the team in 1996, and had been scheduled to make the Indy 500 in the #28 until Mark Dismore's deal was arranged in late April.

 Wednesday May 14

-Buddy Lazier and Billy Boat repeated their efforts from the previous day, as the fastest already-qualified, and fastest non-qualified cars of the day.
-High winds blew debris onto the track causing several yellow lights throughout the afternoon.
+Buddy Lazier and Billy Boat repeated their efforts from the previous day, as the fastest already-qualified and fastest non-qualified cars of the day.
+High winds blew debris onto the track, causing several yellow lights throughout the afternoon.